absoludity/charm-bootstrap-wsgi/README.md

 charm-bootstrap-wsgi
 ====================

-A quick way to get started creating a [juju][1] charm for a wsgi service.
+This repo is a template charm for any [juju][1] deployed wsgi service.
-As is, this charm deploys a demo service with nagios checks and simple rolling upgrades.
+As is, this charm deploys an example wsgi service with nagios checks and simple rolling upgrades.

-You can re-use this charm to deploy any wsgi service by updating the simple playbook.yaml file.
+You can re-use this charm to deploy any wsgi service by updating the playbook.yaml file.
 All of the wsgi functionality is provided by a reusable wsgi-app ansible role (see roles/wsgi-app) together with the gunicorn charm.